 This dialog provides capability to duplicate, delete, or save the selected Lookup table.
 The position of the table with in the tabbed list can be changed in this dialog or more simply by dragging the tab left or right.
-Note that if the Lookup table can be saved as a text file with or without column names.
-However, the Lookup table saved in either of these .txt formats can not be read by the EES Open Lookup Table menu command.
+Note that the Lookup table can be saved as a text file with or without column names.
+However, the Lookup table saved in either of these .txt formats can not be directly read by the EES Open Lookup Table menu command.
 The Lookup table saved by clicking the Save button in the above dialog is intended to be exported to another application.
 Use the Save Lookup Table menu command to save Lookup Table data in a format the EES can read.

 The dialog also provides a place to enter a description of a table for reference.
 The description can be printed when the table is printed.